Yes - Halal

 E351 may appear on food labels as: Potassium Malate.

-This information is for educational purposes only.
+Disclaimer: This information is provided for educational purposes only.
 For religious rulings, consult a qualified Islamic scholar or halal certification authority.
-E-code classifications may vary by source, manufacturing process, and school of thought.
+E-code classifications may vary based on source, manufacturing process, and school of thought.